 3. An Easygoing On-Site Search

-Do not miss out on embedding an on-site search bar if you wish to create a delightful experience.
+Do not miss out on embedding an on-site search bar if you wish to create a delightful navigation and search experience.
 The better the search experience, the more are the chances of customer retention.

 5. Diving into the Mobile-First Wave

-Online sales of auto parts & accessories purchased from mobile will be over $10 billion by 2021 – Hedges & Company
+Online sales of auto parts & accessories purchased from mobile will be over $10 billion by 2021. – Hedges & Company